 - In a mixing bowl or salad dressing container: Add shallots and apple cider vinegar.
 Let sit for about 2 minutes.
 Add the remaining salad dressing ingredients and whisk until well blended.

-- In a large mixing bowl: add Brussels sprouts, chopped apple, cooked bacon, chopped walnuts, Pecorino Romano Cheese, spearmint leaves and shallot vinaigrette salad dressing.
+- In a large mixing bowl: add Brussels sprouts, chopped apple, cooked bacon, chopped walnuts, Pecorino Romano Cheese, spearmint leaves and the homemade shallot vinaigrette salad dressing (about 5 tbsp).
 Mix well.

 - Optional: adjust with salt/pepper, extra salad dressing, or 1 tablespoon fresh lemon juice for rich and intense flavor.